 Bailey, Nick (2012) The role, organisation and contribution of community enterprise to urban regeneration policy in the UK.
 Progress in Planning, 77 (1). pp. 1-35.
 ISSN 0305-9006Full text not available from this repository.

 This monograph investigates the organisation, constitution and delivery of community-based organisations which are normally called community enterprises in the UK.
 These are organisations which emerge from local communities at the neighbourhood level, work in partnership with the public and private sectors, and provide a range of services to meet social, economic and environmental needs.
 The main focus of the paper is to explore how these organisations contribute to local regeneration strategies, generate social capital and contribute towards the promotion of civil society in general.
 The main emphasis is on organisations in England and Wales but comparisons are made with the USA and other countries where relevant literature is available.
 The key questions to be answered relate to the organisation and management of these bodies; the extent to which they engage with and contribute to local regeneration strategies; and the impact they have particularly in acquiring and managing assets.
 The diversity of the sector, and the range, scale and level of benefits it can deliver is illustrated through five detailed case studies of community enterprises established at different times, in different geographical locations and with different objectives and funding regimes.
 But, whilst the UK political economy is moving towards less state intervention and more community self-help, the community development corporations in the USA provide an indication of the future direction community enterprises might take in the UK as part of a broad trend towards civic capacity building.

 |Subjects:||University of Westminster > Architecture and the Built Environment|

-|Deposited On:||30 Jan 2012 11:24|
+|Date Deposited:||30 Jan 2012 11:24|

 |Last Modified:||30 Jun 2016 15:28|